Álava

-Álava (/es/) or Araba (/eu/), officially Araba/Álava, is a province of Spain and a historical territory of the Basque Country, heir of the ancient Lordship of Álava, former medieval Catholic bishopric and now Latin titular see.
+The Province of Álava (/es/) or Araba (/eu/), officially Araba/Álava, is a province of Spain and a historical territory of the Basque Country, heir of the ancient Lordship of Álava, former medieval Catholic bishopric and now Latin titular see.

 Its capital city, Vitoria-Gasteiz, is also the seat of the political main institutions of the Basque Autonomous Community.
 It borders the Basque provinces of Biscay and Gipuzkoa to the north, the community of La Rioja to the south, the province of Burgos (in the community of Castile and León) to the west and the community of Navarre to the east.
 The Enclave of Treviño, surrounded by Alavese territory, is however part of the province of Burgos, thus belonging to the autonomous community of Castile and León, not Álava.

-It is the largest of the three provinces in the Basque Autonomous Community in geographical terms, with 3,037 km^{2}, but also the least populated with 331,700 inhabitants (2019).
+It is the largest of the 3 provinces in the Basque Country with an area of 3037.57 km2, but also the least populated with a population of only 341,961.

 Etymology

-Built around the Roman mansion Alba located on the road ab Asturica Burdigalam (possibly the current village of Albéniz near Agurain), it has sometimes been argued the name may stem from that landmark.
+Built around the Roman mansion Alba located on the road ab Asturica Burdigalam (possibly the current village of Albéniz near Salvatierra), it has sometimes been argued the name may stem from that landmark.
 However, according to the Royal Academy of the Basque Language, the origin may be another: The name is first found on Muslim chronicles of the eighth century referring to the Alavese Plains (Spanish Llanada Alavesa, Basque Arabako Lautada), laua in old Basque (currently lautada) with the Arab article added (al + laua), developing into Spanish Álava and Basque Araba (a typical development of l to r between vowels).